Sinno Center for Plastic Surgery: Dr. Fady A. Sinno

 Monday–Friday: 9 a.m.–5 p.m.

 Skin cancer can develop on any part of your body where there is skin.
 About 80% of skin cancers appear on the face, head, or neck.
 Skin cancer can be disfiguring and harmful.
-At the Sinno Center for Plastic Surgery, Dr. Fady Sinno offers advanced Baltimore skin cancer treatment to repair and restore affected skin.
-If your skin cancer is initially treated by a dermatologist or another physician, Dr. Sinno will coordinate his plan of care with that physician.
+At the Sinno Center for Plastic Surgery Dr. Fady Sinno offers advanced skin cancer treatment for patients from the Baltimore area who would like the affected skin repaired and restored.
+If your skin cancer is initially treated by a dermatologist or another physician, Dr. Sinno will coordinate his skin cancer reconstruction plan in Ellicott City or Westminster, MD, with that physician.

 About Skin Cancer